 Prior to joining the Foundation, Breanna worked as a caseworker for Big Brothers Big Sisters of Family Services of NW PA.
 She has also held positions as a Security Officer for the Children Cope with Divorce program as well as a Child Welfare and Adoption Caseworker, both at Family Services of NW PA.
 Watts earned a B.S.
 Degree in Human Development and Family Studies with a Minor in Political Science and Women’s Studies from The Pennsylvania State University.
 With her previous team, she also obtained the Big Brothers Big Sisters of America Gold Standard Award from 2014 - 2016.

 Erin Doolin Fessler joined The Erie Community Foundation as the Marketing and Public Relations Director in 2004.
-In 2012, she was named Vice President of Marketing and Communications, and in 2016 she was named Vice President of Marketing and Community Relations.
+In 2012, she was named Vice President of Marketing and Communications, and in 2016 she was named Vice President of Marketing and Community/ Government Relations.

 Erin earned her B.S. degree in Communications with a minor in Psychology from John Carroll University.
 After graduation, she worked as the promotions assistant at WSEE TV 35, the public relations director for the Community Blood Bank, and assistant vice president in Corporate Communications for PNC Bank.
 During college, she worked for University Hospitals in Cleveland and CNN in Washington, D.C., where she ran camera for Larry King.
 She is a founding board member of the NWPA chapter of the Public Relations Society of America.
 She served as treasurer in 2012 and 2013, and in 2014 she was the chapter President.
 She currently serves as a board member of the YMCA Metro Board and marketing committee member for Camp Notre Dame.
 She is a past board member and secretary of the Erie Advertising Club.